Radial extension of a bi-Lipschitz parametrization of a starlike Jordan curve: Introduction

 \subsection{Quasiconformal extension}

 A homeomorphism $\tilde f: \mathbf R \to \mathbf R$ is called $M-$ quasisymmetric if for all $x$ and $t>0$ and $f(\infty)=\infty$.
-We easy can modify the previous definition for self - homeomorphisms of the unit circle.
-It is well known that, every quasisymmetric function has quasiconformal extension to the half-plane.
-We want to point out two most important extensions: \emph{Beurling- Ahlfors extension} \cite{ba}, and the \emph{barycentric extension} of Douady and Earle \cite{dc} (see also \cite{fm}).
+We easily can modify the previous definition for self - homeomorphisms of the unit circle.
+It is well known that every quasisymmetric function has quasiconformal extension to the half-plane.
+We want to point out two most important extensions: \emph{Beurling- Ahlfors extension} \cite{ba}, and the \emph{barycentric extension} of Douady and Earle \cite{dc}.